 As a cat owner, do you really know where your feline friend originated from?
 Especially if you were given the cat as a gift and the cuteness made you forget to do some research on it.

 Fear not, that is why this article exists to enlighten you.
-It will help you understand your cat’s roots and some of the peculiar behaviors that made them become a favorite among other cat lovers.
+It will help you understand your cat’s roots and some of the peculiar behaviours that made them become a favourite among other cat lovers.

 More than 40 cat breeds in the UK

 There are over 40 breeds of cats in the UK alone, and your cat is most likely among the top 10 most popular cat breeds.
 How do I know that?
 It’s very simple.
 The Governing Council of the Cat Fancy always comes up with a list every year based on the number of registered cats.